 you can predict what the future landscape will look like.
 I programmed a simple simulation algorithm that predicts future land use in the code of this website.
-You can try it if you editing inputs (table or hypothesis), and click the button.
+You can try it by selecting one of the three hypotheses and/or changing the transition rates in the table and clicking the “Simulate 9 years” button.

-Landis user interface
+Landis User Interface

-I have been using the LANDIS model for more than three years but I was missing an interface to fascilitate my analyses.
-So I ended up developing my own.
-It is a windows forms application written in C# developed in .Net 3.5.
-The interface consists of a file tree (on the left) where you add a Landis scenario file.
-A Landis scenario file is a simple ascii in which other input files and some settings for the model are specified.
+The LANDIS-II Forest Landscape Simulation Model lacked a user-friendly interface to facilitate analyses, so I developed one.
+It is a Windows Forms application written in C# developed in .NET 3.5.
+The interface consists of a file tree (on the left) where you add a LANDIS scenario file, a simple ASCII file in which other input files and some settings for the model are specified.
 When you add a scenario, the program will read that file and check for any pathnames in that file (i.e. other input files) and adds those to the file tree.
 Additionally, the user can start a simulation and the user interface will periodically check whether there are new output files which it will add to the file tree as well.
-This way, all the relevant files (input and output) are shown in the file tree.
-The user can have a closer look at a file by dragging it from the file tree into the work space (on the right).
 The work space is simply a surface where you can display one or many dockable screens (using a Visual Studio IDE like Dock Container ).
-Input and output files that are in the tree view can be displayed as maps, based on a freeware geographics program, graphs that use the free software called ZedGraph, or spreadsheets that use a Free .NET Spreadsheet Control or in a text editor by dragging the file from the file tree and dropping it in the work space.
-The landis user interface is currently used for landis instruction workshops by the university of portland as well as ~10 individual landis users.
+Input and output files in the file tree can be displayed in the following formats:

+maps based on the freeware MapWinGIS

+graphs using the free software called ZedGraph

+spreadsheets that use a Free .NET Spreadsheet Control

+text editor by dragging the file from the file tree and dropping it in the work space.

+The new LANDIS user interface is currently used in LANDIS instructional workshops and by many individual LANDIS users.

-Bayesian calibration
+Bayesian Calibration

-Bayesian calibration is a method to map model probability, given a set of observations.
-It is used in disciplines as unrelated as medicine, law or internet search engines.
-I used it for example to estimate the rate of decomposition of dead wood.
-If you call the decomposition rate 'b' in percent per year, you can use an algorithm (called a Markov Chain) to reiteratively draw semi-random values for 'b', calculate remaining biomass for a stretch of time and calculate a score that represents how likely the decomposition rate 'b' is, given the set of measurements.
+Bayesian calibration is a method to map model probability given a set of observations.
+It has been used in disciplines as diverse as medicine, law, and internet search engines.
+I used it to estimate the rate of wood decomposition.
+If you call the decomposition rate 'b' in percent per year, you can use an algorithm called a Markov Chain to reiteratively select semi-random values for 'b', calculate remaining biomass for a stretch of time, and calculate a score that represents how likely the decomposition rate 'b' is, given the set of measurements.

-This is what you see at work in the graph left: each red line is a decomposition trajectory for a single 'b'.
-There is a tweak in a Markov Chain that assures that decomposition rates that score well (i.e. model compares well with measurements) are selected more frequently.
+This is what you see at work in this graph: each red line is a decomposition trajectory for a single value of 'b'.
+There is a tweak in a Markov Chain that assures that decomposition rates that score well (i.e. the model compares well with actual measurements) are selected more frequently.
 It takes a while for the Markov Chain to find this 'hotspot' of high model scores, but after ~100 iterations, the average 'b' of the iterations in the graphs becomes pretty stable at around 7%.
 So my best estimate of the decomposition rate of the tree logs is 7% per year.
-The black graph on my home page demonstrates a similar algorithm applied to measured areas of defoliation in Northern Minnesota, compare to a model complicated simulation model.
+The black graph on my home page demonstrates a similar algorithm applied to measured areas of forest defoliation in Northern Minnesota, compare to a model complicated simulation model.

+RELEVANT EXPERIENCE

-\ Purdue University - West-Lafayett, IN - 2011 to 2014
+Purdue University - West-Lafayette, IN - 2011 to present

 Responsibilities